Guide

 What Is Generative Engine Optimization (GEO)?
 The Complete Guide for 2026

 Generative Engine Optimization (GEO) is the practice of structuring your website and content so that AI models can find, understand, and cite your business when generating answers.
-It's the next evolution of SEO.
+It is the layer that sits beside SEO when buyers ask ChatGPT, Perplexity, Claude, Gemini, or Google AI Overview for a recommendation instead of scanning a results page.

 Quick Definition